Shahr-e Kohneh, Quchan

-Shahr-e Kohneh (شهر كهنه) (Note: Also romanized as Shahr Kohneh; also known as Khabūshān) is a city in, and the capital of, Quchan Atiq District of Quchan County, Razavi Khorasan province, Iran.
-As a village, it was the capital of Quchan Atiq Rural District until its capital was transferred to the village of Asgarabad.
+Shahr-e Kohneh (شهر كهنه) (Note: Also romanized as Shahr Kohneh; also known as Khabūshān) is a city in, and the capital of, Quchan Atiq District in Quchan County, Razavi Khorasan province, Iran.
+As a village, it was the capital of Quchan Atiq Rural District until its capital was transferred to the village of Asgharabad.

 Demographics

 Population

 At the time of the 2006 National Census, Shahr-e Kohneh's population was 3,683 in 930 households, when it was a village in Quchan Atiq Rural District of the Central District.
 The following census in 2011 counted 3,486 people in 980 households.
-The 2016 census measured the population of the village as 3,320 people in 1,062 households.
-It was the most populous village of its rural district.
+The 2016 census measured the population of the village as 3,320 people in 1,062 households, the most populous in its rural district.

-After the census, the rural district was separated from the district in the formation of Quchan Atiq District, and Shahr-e Kohneh was elevated to the status of a city.
+In 2020, the rural district was separated from the district in the formation of Quchan Atiq District, and Shahr-e Kohneh was converted to a city in 2021.